diku-dk/futhark-mode/README.md

 like to fix (but exist as a regression test to avoid even worse outcomes).

+Additionally, you can symlink the `tools/git-hooks/pre-commit` hook into your local `.git/hooks` directory to automatically check your changes before each commit.

 ## Authors

 Initiated by Troels Henriksen in 2013.
 Subsequently improved by: